Women's Premier League

 Women's Soft Ball Festivals

 Women's soft ball cricket is on offer in ten locations across Scotland.
 This format is all about fun, friends and family so get a team of 6 to 8 together and join the fun!
-Contact Rosy Ryan (Women and Girls' Participation Manager) for more information.
+Contact Rosy Ryan (Women and Girls Development Manager) for more information.

 Girls' Cricket in Schools